qpgmr-de/qpgmr-de.github.io/_posts/2025-05-21-avoiding-sql-injections.md

 ---
 ## Avoiding SQL injections in ILE-RPG with embedded SQL (SQLRPGLE)

+Even if many IBM i appications run in a very closed envorinment, SQL injections can be real threat.
+So let's explore some solutions, to avoid SQL injections in you code, without a lot of effort.

 ### The problem: user-input in dynamic SQL statements

 With dynamic statements in SQLRPGLE you always have to be careful with user-inputs.
 Users can enter malicious data like `' or 1=1--` - and if this code is "embedded" into a dynamic SQL statement, it can be harmful.